• Homeowners

 • How do I prepare my home for a boiler installation?

-From finding the perfect boiler for your home, understanding the various types of boilers and preparing your home for an installer, there are a few important steps you need to take to ensure your home is ready for a new boiler installation.
+There are a few important steps you need to take to ensure your home is ready for a new boiler installation.
+Make sure you:

 • What does it mean when the '0' is displayed on the boiler screen?